learn-co-curriculum/hs-foundations-environment-setup/README.md

     # Hint: You can interpolate a variable into a string by using the $VARIABLE notation as below.

-    # We build our final PATH by combining the variables defined above
-    # along with any previous values in the PATH variable.

     # Our PATH variable is special and very important.
 Whenever we type a command into our shell,
     # it will try to find that command within a directory that is defined in our PATH.
-    # Read http://blog.seldomatt.com/blog/2012/10/08/bash-and-the-one-true-path/ for more on that.
     export PATH="$USR_PATHS:$PATH"

     # If you go into your shell and type: $PATH you will see the output of your current path.

 # Helpful Functions
 # =====================

-# A function to CD into the desktop from anywhere
-# so you just type desktop.
-# HINT: It uses the built in USER variable to know your OS X username

-# USE: desktop
-#      desktop subfolder
-function desktop {
-  cd /Users/$USER/Desktop/$@
-}

 # A function to easily grep for a matching process
 # USE: psg postgres